 This indicator reflects the speed of the public buyers’ decision making.
 Very lengthy procedures are bad because they are expensive and cause uncertainty for both the public buyers and companies.

 "Decision speed" measures the mean decision period.
 This is the time between the deadline for receipt of offers (or requests to participate) and the award of the contract.
 To ensure comparability, only notices under the open procedure are considered.

-This indicator represents the quality of information provided by public buyers.
-A higher "Reporting Quality" score is better, as it means companies can make better bidding decisions and citizens know how their money is being spent.
+This indicator represents the problem in quality of information provided by public buyers.
+A lower “Reporting Problem” score is better, as it means companies can make better bidding decisions and citizens know how their money is being spent.
 The indicator measures the proportion of contracts awarded containing no information about the value of the contracts awarded (excluding framework agreements, as they have different reporting patterns).
 This represents the content of notices as a whole.

 Facts and Figures